 This is a rare and beautiful mushroom and is easy to identify with it’s sharply conical top and pink colouring so should be left alone to grow when found and only admired or photographed.

+2-7 cm.
 Pale to darker pink with a greasy feel.
-Acutely conical but flattening out and spitting radially.
+Acutely conical but will flatten out a bit and spit radially with maturity.

 This is a rare mushroom so should NOT be picked, it is also reported as not worth while in taste in some books.